Illustrating for Pinnacle

 Writing for Pinnacle

-You can check a style guide for general grammar rules, but there are a few common mistakes we see over and over again that you should avoid.
+You can check a style guide for general grammar rules (we recommend William Strunk Jr. and E. B. White’s The Elements of Style), but there are a few common mistakes we see over and over again that you should avoid.

 Plot Point Campaigns